onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

    VES has explicitly defined a cpuUsage.cpuIdle field for the communication of that information.

--  Keys sent through extensible fields must use camel casing to separate words and acronyms; only the first letter of each acronym shall be capitalized.
+-  Keys sent through extensible fields should use camel casing to separate words and acronyms; only the first letter of each acronym shall be capitalized.